What’s in This Article

 Can I Use Contactless Payments Instead of Travelcards?

 Yes.
-Using contactless payments is highly recommended.
-You get the exact same daily capping benefits as an Oyster card, but you avoid paying a deposit for a plastic card.
+Using contactless payments is the recommended approach.
+You get the same daily capping benefits as an Oyster card without paying a deposit for a plastic card.
 The system accepts Visa, Mastercard, Apple Pay, and Google Pay.

 How Often Do Zone Boundaries Change?

 Boundaries rarely change.
-A few stations, like those near the Olympic Park, were shifted to Zone 2/3 several years ago to reduce commuter costs.
-Always look at a current map to be safe.
+A few stations near the Olympic Park were shifted to Zone 2/3 several years ago to reduce commuter costs.
+Always check a current TfL map before your trip to be safe.

 Is There a Daily Cap for Contactless or Travelcard Spending?

 Yes.
 When your daily travel costs reach a set limit, you stop paying for rides.
 The cap depends on which zones you visit.
-Once you hit the cap for Zones 1–2, the rest of your travel in those zones is completely free until the next morning.
+Once you hit the cap for Zones 1 to 2, the rest of your travel in those zones is free until the next morning.

 Can I Buy a Travelcard Online Before Arriving in London?

-You can, but you do not need to.
-You can use your contactless bank card or smartphone the moment you arrive at the airport or train station.
-Ordering a paper ticket online wastes money on postage and adds unnecessary stress.
+You can, but you don’t need to.
+You can tap a contactless bank card or smartphone the moment you arrive at the airport or train station.
+Ordering a paper ticket online adds postage costs and unnecessary hassle.